Looking for the official Google Trends API? There isn’t one (but don't worry, we've listed the alternatives below).

 Control: Google likely wants to maintain control over how Google Trends data is used.

-Expensive: Managing an API has costs, and Google likely doesn’t see enough incentive to offer an API for a free tool like Google Trends.
+Expensive: Managing an API has costs, and Google likely doesn’t see enough incentive to offer an API for a tool like Google Trends.

 Conclusion